erusev/parsedown/tests/data/sparse_list.md

-Here's a list where items are separated by empty lines:
+Here's a sparse list:

 - list item

 - another list item

-Here's an ordered one:
+Here's one with an indented list item:

-1. item one
+- li

-2. item two
+    - li